- 8 Tablespoons (200g) Couscous

 Cost Saver Tips

-Why not try using whatever salad vegetables you have in, like cucumber or carrots?
+This dish is a great way to use up leftover salad vegetables, so why not try using whatever you have in, like cucumber or carrots?
 You could even try adding some raisins or chopped apple for some extra sweetness and a different feel.

 Tips for Kids